 Popular oral appliances for sleep apnea from Dandy

-Dandy’s digital labs create custom 3-D printing sleep apnea devices that may best treat your patient.
+Dandy’s digital labs create custom 3D printing MADs sleep apnea devices that may best treat your patient.

 Setting the patient up for success with an oral sleep apnea appliance